 Sylvania News/Simply Sylvania is the only publication, free or paid subscription, that offers any one of these benefits to Sylvanians, and adheres to strict journalistic and professional standards.
 And even more important are the many local news stories about vital topics, including crime, that have only been found in Sylvania News, such as the recent articles on the increase in car break-ins, and the indoor shooting range petition to be debated in an upcoming City Council hearing, and the elevated chlorine levels in your drinking water.

 Local businesses have received a great boost in sales and awareness from the free publicity and exposure over the years too, which is vital to the health of our local economy.
-This year alone Sylvanians were alerted to exciting news about the Classic Cafe, the Village Inn, Zane's Lebanese Grill, Sautter's Market, Kona Ice, and many, many more local favorites, only in the community newsletter published by Sylvania News/Simply Sylvania.
-Earlier this year, just two days after the shutdown was announced on March 22, the only complete list of Sylvania City & Township restaurants with pick up and delivery details, hours, and menu links, was created online and updated daily for many weeks, for the benefit of our local eateries during this difficult time.
+In the last year Sylvanians were alerted to exciting news about the Classic Cafe, the Village Inn, Zane's Lebanese Grill, Sautter's Market, Kona Ice, and many, many more local favorites, only in the community newsletter published by Sylvania News/Simply Sylvania.
+Last year, just two days after the shutdown was announced on March 22, the only complete list of Sylvania City & Township restaurants with pick up and delivery details, hours, and menu links, was created online and updated daily for many weeks, for the benefit of our local eateries during this difficult time.
 Up to 7,000 people per day were visiting that restaurant list here at SimplySylvania.org.